intel/data-center-gpu-utilities-for-vmware-tanzu/README.md

 bash scripts/cleanup.sh
 ```

 *NOTE*: `cleanup.sh` will remove everything.
-Modify it to ignore dependencies that you might have installed separately.
+Modify it to ignore dependencies that you might have installed separately, see [Disabling dependencies](#disabling-dependencies).

 ## Limitations